Word Family - Five

 • Proto-Indo-European *puǵméh

-• Ancient Greek πυγμή pugmḗ fist, fistfight, distance from elbow to knuckles
+• Classical Greek πυγμή pugmḗ fist, fistfight, distance from elbow to knuckles

 • Latin pygmaeus pygmy